franko/gsl-shell/doc/user-manual/gdt.rst

          -0.382683  5.89049      0.92388
       ]]

+.. function:: from_table(data, headers)

+   Creates a data table using the given `data` and `headers`.
+   The argument `data` should be a table and each element a table with a fixed number of elements equal to the nuber of elements in `headers`.

 .. function:: write_csv(t, filename)

     Write a CSV file with the given ``filename`` with the content of the table ``t``.